yxwangnju/yxwangnju.github.io/content/pages/github_page.md

 <br />

 ## 3. Create new branch
 When you enter `https://username.github.io`, what will happen?
 And how can GitHub detect your html file in repository?
-In fact, GitHub automatically detects `index.html` file from the master branch, and presents this file as your website entrance.
-Therefore, we need place our page files (the output/ folder in pelican) in master branch.
-I strongly prefer not to keep all the Pelican configuration files and raw Markdown files in master branch.
+In fact, GitHub automatically detects `index.html` file from the main branch, and presents this file as your website entrance.
+Therefore, we need place our page files (the output/ folder in pelican) in main branch.
+I strongly prefer not to keep all the Pelican configuration files and raw Markdown files in main branch.
 So I keep the Pelican configuration and the raw content in a separate branch I like to call **source**.
 ```text
 $ git checkout -b source
 Switched to a new branch 'source'